SkyWalker: A Locality-Aware Cross-Region Load Balancer for LLM Inference: Evaluation

 \begin{itemize}[leftmargin=*, nosep, topsep=6pt] \item \textbf{GKE Gateway~\cite{google2025gatewayapi}}: GKE Gateway is a network gateway service that connects multiple GKE~\cite{google-gke} clusters to provide a unified endpoint.
 Under the hood, each request is routed to and handled by one of the clusters. \item \textbf{Round Robin (RR)}: A stateless load balancer that distributes incoming requests in a round-robin fashion. \item \textbf{Least Load (LL)}: A load balancer that tracks the number of outstanding requests per replica and routes each new request to the replica with the least load. \item \textbf{Consistent Hashing (CH)}: A ring hash~\cite{consistent-hashing,stoica2003chord} based consistent hashing algorithm, using the user's IP address and session ID as hash key. \item \textbf{SGLang Router~\cite{sglang-router} (SGL)}: A prefix-aware load balancer that routes requests based on a cache-aware routing algorithm tailored to LLM workloads. \item \textbf{\sys-CH}: \sys using a ring-hash based consistent hashing policy. \item \textbf{\sys}: \sys using the prefix tree policy. \end{itemize}

-For the baselines RR, LL, CH, and SGL, we deploy a single load balancer in the US.
+We modify SkyServe~\cite{mao2024skyserveservingaimodels} to support our four global coordinator baselines: RR, LL, CH, and SGL.
+For those baselines, a single load balancer is deployed in the US.
 For both variants of \sys and GKE Gateway, a load balancer is deployed in each region.

 \MyPara{Experiment setup.} We conduct our evaluation primarily on AWS~\cite{awsMainPage}, except for the GKE Gateway experiments which are performed on GCP~\cite{gcpMainPage}.
 To ensure a fair comparison, each system uses the same replica configuration.
 All replicas use one L4 GPU, hosting the \btexttt{meta-llama/Llama-3.1-8B-Instruct} model via SGLang~\cite{zheng2024sglang}.
 Replicas are distributed across three regions: the United States, Europe, and Asia.
 We vary replica's geographical allocation and client workload pattern to test a range of scenarios.
 For all experiments, we deploy clients in the US, Asia, and Europe to generate traffic, representing all end users in its respective region.
 Each client issues one program at a time.
+In practice, GPU utilization is kept high to maximize cost efficiency.
+In our evaluation, we maintain replicas at high utilization to reflect this real-world usage pattern.
 We use the following workloads:

 \MyPara{Multi-turn conversation.} We evaluate all systems on several multi-turn conversation datasets and vary the client configuration to reflect different deployment scenarios:

 \begin{itemize}[leftmargin=*, nosep, topsep=6pt] \item \textbf{ChatBot Arena~\cite{mao2024skyserveservingaimodels}}: A real-world multi-turn LLM conversation dataset collected using anonymized user IDs.
 For each region, we maintain the same number of clients, with 80 ongoing conversations per region.
 The real user ID in the dataset is used as its consistent hashing key. \item \textbf{WildChat~\cite{zhao2024wildchat}}: A large dataset of one million multi-turn conversations with demographic metadata such as state, country, and hashed IP address.
 We evaluate a configuration with different numbers of clients across regions: 40 in the US and 30 in both Europe and Asia.
 Each region issues requests only for conversations from its own geographical area, defined by the dataset's metadata.
 The hashed IP in the dataset is used as its consistent hashing key. \end{itemize}